mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 even the younger society members being trained as soldiers.
 This provides a greater amount of risk to Trimmel, as he is now potentially facing a rather more perilous fighting force.
-Four generals have been appointed under Frell’s rule, each leading a section of the Senar army and imposing their own protocols upon them.
+Four generals have been appointed under Frell's rule, each leading a section of the Senar army and imposing their own protocols upon them.
 The constant military drills are becoming impossible to ignore, with the inhabitants of the Poltar lands discussing the possibility of rebellion when they believe they will not be overheard.